-Table 1 and 2 shows the mass of MSW produced in Surakarta is 107,873 ton in 2020.
-Composition of MSW is 70.34% organic and rubber/ leather waste 0.43%.
-This high amount of waste produced poses high environmental risk in the future if not managed properly.
-Currently, Indonesian government planned to develop 12 MSW-fed Power Plant in 2019-2022 with output target of 234 megawatt of electricity [6].
-Government issue a Presidential Decree (PP) No. 18 year 2016 about Acceleration of MSW-fed Power Plant Development in Province of DKI Jakarta, Tangerang, Bandung, Semarang, Surakarta, Surabaya, and Makassar, in which in article 1 point 3 directing the implementation of thermal process such as incineration, gasification, and pyrolysis [7].
+Table 1 and 2 shows the mass of MSW produced in Surakarta will be 107,873 tons in 2020.
+The composition of MSW is 70.34% organic and rubber/ leather waste 0.43%.
+This high amount of waste produced poses a high environmental risk in the future if not managed properly.
+Currently, Indonesian government plans to develop 12 MSW-fed Power Plant in 2019-2022 with an output target of 234 megawatts of electricity [6].
+The government issued a Presidential Decree (PP) No. 18 the year 2016 about Acceleration of MSW-fed Power Plant Development in Province of DKI Jakarta, Tangerang, Bandung, Semarang, Surakarta, Surabaya, and Makassar, in which in article 1 point 3 directing the implementation of thermal processes such as incineration, gasification, and pyrolysis [7].

-Gasification is a thermo-chemical energy-production process which is classified between combustion and pyrolysis.
-The carbo- naceous matter of the inserted feedstock material undergoes several different processes during the gasification.
-The first chemical process which takes place inside a gasification reactor is the pyrolysis of the feedstock, where volatiles are released and char is produced.
+Gasification is a thermochemical energy-production process that is classified between combustion and pyrolysis.
+The carbonaceous matter of the inserted feedstock material undergoes several different processes during the gasification.
+The first chemical process which takes place inside a gasification reactor is the pyrolysis of the feedstock, where volatiles are released, and char is produced.
 Afterwards, the volatile products and some of the pyrolysis char react with oxygen to primarily form carbon dioxide and small amounts of carbon monoxide in the combustion zone.
 Finally, during the gasification process itself, the char reacts with carbon dioxide and a gasification agent (air/steam/oxygen) to produce carbon monoxide and hydrogen [8].
+IOP Conf.
+Series: Earth and Environmental Science 1034 (2022) 012066 doi:10.1088/1755-1315/1034/1/012066

-Gasification process as method for MSW treatment has been implemented in various country such as Finland, Denmark, Thailand, Sri Lanka, and Cambodia [9].
-Gasification process of MSW is projected to play an important role in energy production and conversion.
-Implementation of gasification process contributes in energy resilience, climate change mitigation, sustainable development of township.
-Gasification occurred when oxygen ( $O_2$ ) or air is reacted with carbon from biomass, or any other carbon source, in a high temperature inside a gasifier.
-The process is consisting of three parts: pyrolysis, gasification reaction [12].
-The product is syngas which contain carbon monoxide (CO) and hydrogen (H2) that can be use further for industry and household utilization.
-Gasifier is not only utilized in chemicals or petrochemicals industry, but also in various other industries.
+The gasification process as a method for MSW treatment has been implemented in the various country such as Finland, Denmark, Thailand, Sri Lanka, and Cambodia [9].
+The gasification process of MSW is projected to play an important role in energy production and conversion.
+Implementation of gasification process contributes to energy resilience, climate change mitigation, sustainable development of the township.
+Gasification is a thermochemical process that converts carbon from biomass into syngas [8], [10], [11].
+Gasification occurs when oxygen (O2) or air is reacted with carbon from biomass, or any other carbon source, at a high temperature inside a gasifier.
+The process consists of three parts: pyrolysis, gasification, and partial combustion.
+Partial combustion is required to supply heat for endothermic gasification reaction [12].
+The product is syngas which contains carbon monoxide (CO) and hydrogen (H2) that can be used further for industry and household utilization.
+The gasifier is not only utilized in the chemicals or petrochemicals industry but also in various other industries.

 A lot of research has been performed on the development of gasification simulation models.
-A main objective of these models has been to provide qualitative guidance on the effect of design, operational and feedstock parameters of a gasifier.
-These models may be classified in four groups: (1) Kinetic, (2) Computational Fluid Dynamics (CFD), (3) Thermodynamic equilibrium and (4) Artificial neural networks [8].
-Research on gasification process modelling is relatively limited, even though there are some substantial research on gasification of MSW, sugar cane bagasse, plant waste, ang various other waste products.
+A main objective of these models has been to provide qualitative guidance on the effect of design, operational, and feedstock parameters of a gasifier.
+These models may be classified into four groups: (1) Kinetic, (2) Computational Fluid Dynamics (CFD), (3) Thermodynamic equilibrium, and (4) Artificial neural networks [8].
+Research on gasification process modeling is relatively limited, even though there are some substantial research on gasification of MSW, sugar cane bagasse, plant waste, and various other waste products.